AventusDAO/avn-explorer/README.md

 - [Install Yarn](https://yarnpkg.com/getting-started/install): `$ corepack enable && corepack prepare yarn@stable --activate`
 - Install dependencies: run `$ yarn` anywhere in the repository
 - Allow VSCode to use Workspace installed Typscript version when it asks you
+- To support features like go-to-definition with Yarn v3, a plugin like ZipFS is needed.
+They're listed in [VSCode extension recommendation](/.vscode/extensions.json).

 ## Dependencies